LeonB/callbacks/README.txt

 * It now only supports adding callbacks to classes
 * Different callbacks for instances comes with version 0.2
 * I haven't decided yet on the API, maybe I'll swap "callback_methods" with "hooks"
+* When using add_callback_method before the method itself is defined, it won't work

 == SYNOPSIS: